 Associate Professor - Current research focuses on the role of goals and feedback in motivation and learning, which have direct implications of performance appraisal, training, work motivation and managerial effectiveness.

 - Ronaldo Vigo, Ph.D.
-Indiana University,
+Indiana University at Bloomington,

-Assistant Professor - Research interests include cognitive research with focus on the development of mathematical and computational models of concept learning and categorization behavior.
+Associate Professor - Research interests include cognitive research with focus on the development of mathematical and computational models of concept learning and categorization behavior.